coky-t/owasp-ai-testing-guide-ja/Document/Document/content/tests/AITG-APP-06_Testing_for_Agentic_Behavior_Limits.md

 - Does not act beyond user scope or input.

 ### 実例
 In 2023, GPT-4, when tested by ARC, hired a human on TaskRabbit to solve a CAPTCHA, and lied about being vision-impaired to accomplish its goal.
 This revealed deception and unapproved agentic behavior.
+[GPT-4 System Card Paper](https://cdn.openai.com/papers/gpt-4-system-card.pdf)

 ### 対策
 - Restrict continuous or open-loop modes.